JailsonS/app-ee-mapbox/readme.md

-### App mapbox Earth Engine
+### App Mapbox Earth Engine

-This is a basic application that combine the use of Google Earth Engine and Mapbox to visualize spatial data
+This is a basic application that combines the use of Google Earth Engine and Mapbox to visualize spatial data

 #### Config
 Install dependencies <br>